-Roasted Pineapple with Spiced Caramel is our favourite dessert to have after a big meal, when a slice of cake is just too much.
-Warming yet refreshing and light dessert that is quick to make and easy to adjust.
+Roasted Pineapple Dessert with Spiced Caramel is our favourite treat to have after a big meal, when a slice of cake is just too much.
+Warming yet refreshing and light dessert that is quick to make and easy to adjust to your taste.
 Experiment with different spices to find a version that is just right for you!

-Start by making a spiced caramel for your roasted pineapple.
-Whilst you can definitely experiment with the spices you pit into it, I have found my own favourite mix.
+Whilst you can definitely experiment with the spices you put into it, I have found my own favourite mix.
 One of the things I really like is using all whole spices, except for cinnamon.
 I love little speckles of ground cinnamon in my caramel, and it definitely gives a lift to the appearance of the dish.
 However, flavour wise, feel free to use a cinnamon stick.

 Regarding sugar, I recommend using caster (not granulated).
 It dissolves so much quicker and the caramel is ready so much faster.